-In 2020, the US Census Bureau reported the estimated population of approximately 3,890,000 persons in the City of Los Angeles.
-A detailed demographic profile of the City is included in the 2021-2029 Housing Element, Chapter One: Needs Assessment.
-An additional community demographic profile can be found in the LHMP Chapter Four, including the mapping of Vulnerable Communities as identified through the State CalEnviroScreen.
-More detailed information on demographic data and how it creates different types of vulnerability for communities across Los Angeles can be found in the Plan for a Healthy Los Angeles' Health Atlas maps.
+In 2019, The US Census American Community Survey 5-year estimate reported a population of 3,966,366 in the City of Los Angeles.
+A detailed demographic profile of the City of Los Angeles is included in the 2021-2029 Housing Element, Chapter One: Needs Assessment.
+An additional community demographic profile can be found in the LHMP Chapter 4, including the mapping of vulnerable communities as identified through the State CalEnviroScreen.
+More detailed information on demographic data and how it creates different types of vulnerability for communities across Los Angeles can be found in the Plan for a Healthy Los Angeles Map Atlas.
 Finally, the Department of City Planning maintains detailed demographic reports based on the latest Census data, available online.